glamempireaus/maehop/README.md

 # maehop (hijack)
 external bhop hack

-you should get a more consistent bhop + it can write into the game.

-how is it undetected?:
+how is it undetected?

-- utilizes windows native functions to create a handle from another process. (not a paste)
+- it utilizes windows native functions to create a handle from another process.
-- guaranteed undetection forever for both reading and both writing.
+- guaranteed undetection for both reading and both writing since VAC isn't kernal-level.

 how to use:

-1. download the release https://github.com/glamempireaus/maehop-hijack/releases/ or build it yourself
+1. download the release https://github.com/glamempireaus/maehop/releases/ or build it yourself
 2. press f4
-3. farm some clips
+3. profit

 how to setup: